Lorentzian polynomials and the incidence geometry of tropical linear spaces: Adjoints of valuated matroids

 \subsection{Valuated matroids with adjoints}

 We provide classes of valuated matroids with adjoints.

-\begin{prop} If the underlying matroid $M$ of $\mu$ is a direct sum of projective geometries, then $\mu$ has a unique adjoint $\Sigma_s\colon \cLL^1(M) \to \Rbar$.
-Moreover, there is an isomorphism $\mu\cong \Sigma_s$. \end{prop} \begin{proof} A direct sum of projective geometries is rigid, so we may assume that $\mu$ is the trivial valuation on $M$.
-By \Cref{thm:dressian-is-order-complex}, $\cD_s^1(M)\cong \Trop M$.
+\begin{prop} If the underlying matroid $M$ of $\mu$ is a direct sum of finite projective spaces, then $\mu$ has a unique adjoint $\Sigma_s\colon \cLL^1(M) \to \Rbar$.
+Moreover, there is an isomorphism $\mu\cong \Sigma_s$. \end{prop} \begin{proof} A direct sum of finite projective spaces is rigid, so we may assume that $\mu$ is the trivial valuation on $M$.
+By \Cref{thm:dressian-is-order-complex}, $\Dr_s^1(M)\cong \Trop M$.
 Both the existence and uniqueness follows from \Cref{def:valuated-adjoint-A}. \end{proof}

 Another source of valuated adjoints is \textit{tropicalization}.
 Let $\Trop\mu$ be a \textit{tropicalized} linear space.
 Namely, there is a $d$-dimensional vector space $V\subset\K^n$ such that $\Trop \PP V = \Trop\mu$.
 Since $W\subset V\Rightarrow \Trop \PP W\subset \Trop \PP V$, we have the following diagram